eikek/docspell/website/site/content/docs/tools/consumedir.md

 2. If option 1 is not possible for some reason, and you need to check a network filesystem, the only option left (that I know) is to periodically poll this directory.
-This is also possible with consumedir, using the `-o` or `--once` option (see above).
-You'd need to setup the systemd unit file a bit differently and add a timer to it (or you can use cron or something more fancy…).
+This is also possible with consumedir, using the `--poll` option (see above).
+You can also setup a systemd timer to periodically run this script with the `--once` option.
 3. Copy the files to the machine that runs consumedir, via rsync for example.
 Note that this has no advantage over otpion 1, as you now need to setup rsync on the other machine to run either periodically